Soraya Arnelas: 2010: Dreamer

 After leaving her label Vale Music / Universal in late 2010, Soraya signed a record deal with Sony Music to record her fifth studio album Dreamer.
 The first single to be released from this album was "Live Your Dreams", an electronic-dance-pop song, produced by French DJ Antoine Clamaran.
-The video for the song was filmed in Paris on March and was released in June 2010.
+The video for the song was filmed in Paris in March and was released in June 2010.

 The single peaked at #8 on the French Club Chart, while it peaked at #13 on the airplay chart and #47 in the download chart.
 The CD-Single debuted and peaked at #11 in the French Singles Chart, staying a total of 7 weeks into the Top15.
 It also reached #20 at the Russian Airplay Chart.
 This was Soraya's first entry in both France and Russian charts.
 In Belgium it peaked at #51.
 While in Poland the song reached #16 in the airplay chart.
 In Spain, the song was #18 in the airplay chart.

 The album was released on September 28, 2010, in Spain, reaching number 1 on iTunes the same day it was released.
 The album peaked at #8 on the Spanish Albums Chart.
 Dreamer supposed the return of Soraya to the Top10, achieving more success than its predecessor so far.
 The promotion of the album was supported by a tour through some European countries.